-Note: This is the second of several blog posts devoted to Module 3 of my business law course (Tiger King edition).
+Note: This is the second of several blog posts devoted to Module 3 of my business law survey course (Tiger King edition).

 With this basic background in mind, let’s now delve into the Law of Property and discuss the first of our classic common law cases, Pierson v.
 Post, which is considered by many students of the common law to be the most famous property case in North American legal history.
 (Also, check out some of the sundry Pierson v.
 Post merchandise pictured below!)
 One of the reasons this case is deservedly famous is because it poses a fundamental question: how can something of value be first owned by a human being?